majiccode/OldSkool/README.md

 You'll find cracktros, bbs adverts, 3D engines with 3D Studio keyframing support (software), fake hicolour modes, vesa 2 stuff, protected mode stuff, 2D effects, and a load of misc routines that may or may not work.
 Concepts like self modifying code, anti-debugging and so on litter the code so enjoy the trip down memory lane :-)

-Where I can I include all exe's and resources so they can be run in DOSSHELL.
+Where I can I include all exe's and resources so they can be run in DOSBOX.

-Alot of them do run in DOSSHELL just make sure you increase your clock cycle count to alter their run speed..
+Alot of them do run in DOSBOX just make sure you increase your clock cycle count to alter their run speed..

 cltr-f12/ctrl-f-11 to increase/decrease.